-Pay out the load lines while lowering the luffing jib.
-The load may contact the luffing jib point sheaves if this step is not taken.
-The wire rope or other parts could break allowing the load to fall.
+Pay out load lines while lowering luffing jib.
+Load may contact luffing jib point sheaves if this step is not taken.
+Wire rope or other parts could break allowing load to fall.

-- 6. As the luffing jib nears the desired angle, slowly move the luffing hoist control handle toward off to decrease speed.
-Then move the control handle to off to stop the luffing jib and hold it in position.
-The brake will apply. - 7.
-Turn on the Drum 3 park switch to park the luffing jib at the desired angle for long periods of time.
-The brake will apply and the pawl will engage.
+- 6. As luffing jib nears desired angle, slowly move luffing hoist handle toward off to decrease speed.
+Then move handle to off to stop luffing jib and hold it in position and brake will apply. - 7.
+Turn on Drum 3 park switch if luffing jib angle will not be changed.
+Drum 3 pawl engages into drum when park switch is moved to on.